JunruL/JunruL.github.io/_news/1_start_undergrad.md

 inline: true
 ---

-I start my undergrad at the University of Toronto! 🎓
+Started my undergrad at the University of Toronto! 🎓